 Major Festivals of Nepal

 A culturally rich and ethnically diverse country Nepal celebrates hundreds of different festivals.
-Kathmandu is not only the political centre of the nation but also the cultural pivot.
+Kathmandu is not only the political center of the nation but also the cultural pivot.
 123 different ethnic groups living to follow unique traditions and culture celebrating their major festivals in a fun-filled mood.
-Almost every day of the year, there is a festival being celebrated.
-Unique decorations, fashions and rituals made each festival interesting.
-Worshipping the different deities for wellbeing, power or wish fulfilment is the uniqueness of each festival.
+Almost every day of the year, there falls a festival in some parts of the country.
+Unique decorations, fashions, and rituals make each festival interesting.
+Worshipping the different deities for wellbeing, power, or wish fulfillment is the uniqueness of each festival.

 1. Indra Jatra

 The eight-day long Indra Jatra festival falls in September and is one of the most exciting and revered festivals of the Newar community of the Kathmandu Valley.
 This also marks the beginning of a month-long festival season of autumn.
 It begins with the erection of a wooden pole made of pine at Basantapur Square in front of the old Hanuman Dhoka Palace.